 Global declarative Cronjobs in Nest.js with Bull

-There are a couple of ways on how to schedule repeatable jobs in Nest.js. @nestjs/schedule is what the official documentation guides you towards.
-It’s an elegant CRON-based API, which should be familiar to most developers.
+There are several ways on how to schedule repeatable jobs in Nest.js.
+The official documentation suggests using @nestjs/schedule.
+This library offers an elegant CRON-based API, which should be familiar to most Nest.js developers.

-Look at how elegant this declarative API is:
+Look at how neat and simple this declarative API is:

 @Injectable()